lehitoskin/ivy/README.md

 You may change the DESTDIR variable to install ivy to an arbitrary location - one that may not require super user privileges.

+We provide a .desktop file, which will add Ivy to your desktop application menu.
+If you installed to a nonstandard location, you may need to copy `ivy-image-viewer.desktop` to `~/.local/share/applications/`, and edit the the paths for the `Exec` and `Icon` lines.
+You may need to log out and log back in before your app menu will notice the new entry.

 Or on Windows:

 ``` bash